donalmurtagh/migrate-2-grails3/README.md

 - Execute the following command in the Grails 2.x project

 `grails migrate [path-to-grails3-project]`

+- Once this command has completed, you can remove the plugin from the Grails 2.x app

 #### Arguments

 - `path-to-grails3-project` the *relative* path from the Grails 2.x project to the Grails 3.x project